KxSystems/docs/docs/kb/lp.md

 ```

 !!! warning "Your mileage may vary"

-    As always, optimisations need to be tested on the hardware and data in use.
+    As always, optimizations need to be tested on the hardware and data in use.